wisper12933/LMRC/README.md

 pip install -r requirements.txt
 ```

+⚠️ ***Note***: Since the required version of apex (apex==0.1) is relatively old, you may encounter compatibility or installation issues during setup.
+In such cases, you can refer to this [link][issue] for solutions.

+[issue]: https://github.com/NVIDIA/apex/issues/1870 "Apex installation issue"

 ### 2. Environment for RC

 The RC stage relies on **LLaMA-Factory**.
 Please enter the `RC` directory, clone the repository, and install the environment as follows: